How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 Major Scratches

 Major scratches are caused by impacts, like something heavy falling down onto the floor.
-Deep gorges can also form on the floor’s surface because of furniture like chairs and tables dragging across the lamination.
+Deep gorges can also form on the floor's surface because of furniture like chairs and tables dragging across the laminate surface.

 As expected, they are far more difficult to deal with than minor scratches.
-For them to look normal again, not only you need to mask them, you also have to fill them.
+For them to look normal again, you need to both mask and fill them.

 Is It Worth Fixing Scratches in Laminate Flooring?